-- A second parasitism assay investigating the role of other origins of clonal variation on the aphidparasitoid interaction, such as endosymbiont composition, should be undertaken. - Getting field data from one or two strawberry seasons, in terms of potato aphid presence, genotype composition, endosymbiont composition and parasitism pressure, should also be included. - Genotyping of commercial parasitoid lines must be also undertaken to understand the intra-specific variation of the biological controls currently applied to the fields.
+• Getting field data from a second strawberry season, in terms of potato aphid presence, genotype composition, endosymbiont composition and parasitism pressure, should also be included.

+- A second genetic assessment of commercial parasitoid lines must be also undertaken to understand the intra-specific variation of the biological controls currently applied to the fields. - A parasitism assay investigating the differences of the commercial Aphidius ervi parasitoid lines on potato aphid clonal lines with different susceptibility levels should be undertaken to understand better the link of genetic diversity of the wasps on their effectiveness as biological control agents.